lmeadors/jackson-env/README.md

 Just make sure that it loads before anything that needs it.

-Using a SYSTEM property to control environment
+Using a different property to control environment
 ---

-In addition to using a Java environment variable to set the environment, you can now use a system property.
+In addition to using a Java environment variable named "environment" to set the environment, you can now use any property.

-To set your environment to PROD, you can do this:
+To set the variable used to determine your environment to "ENV", you can do this:

-	export com.elmsoftware.env=PROD
+	-Dcom.elmsoftware.env=ENV

+You can also do this:

+	System.setProperty(EnvironmentSettings.ENV_VAR, "ENV");

 Deployment Instructions
 ---